Reduce Your Home’s Risk of Earthquake Damage

 Fill out a residential building permit application with the following information:

-- Use the project description “Seismic upgrade to existing single family dwelling.”
+• Project description: “Seismic upgrade to existing single family dwelling.”

 Step 2: Prepare Your Drawings and Supporting Documents

-- Print the hardware detail sheets for the sill reinforcement and the cripple wall reinforcement.
+• Print the hardware detail sheets for the sill reinforcement and the cripple wall reinforcement.

-- Draw an outline of the outside walls of the house, including all the dimensions. (foundation outline sheet)
+• Draw an outline of the outside walls of the house, including all the dimensions. (foundation outline sheet)

-- Mark the location of beam and post connections.
+• Mark the location of beam and post connections.

-- You would write “3” every 6 feet on the walls where the floor joists are parallel to the wall.
+• Write “3” every 6 feet on the walls where the floor joists are parallel to the wall.

-- You would write “4” every 6 feet on the walls where the floor joists are perpendicular to the wall.
+• Write “4” every 6 feet on the walls where the floor joists are perpendicular to the wall.

 Step 3: Submit the Application and Drawings to the City

-Submit the application, outline sketch and downloaded hardware detail pages to the Permit Application Center along with the permit fee.
+Submit the application, foundation outline sketch and downloaded hardware detail pages to the Permit Application Center along with the permit fee.

-If your permit materials are in order, the permit will be issued immediately and you can begin the work.
+If your permit materials are in order, the permit will be issued immediately, and you can begin the work.

 Step 4: Complete the Work and Have It Inspected

-- Foundation bolts/anchor plate installation
+• Foundation bolts/anchor plates installation

-- Installation of blocking
+• Installation of blocking

 Additional Information

-- Questions to ask a contractor - The Oregon Construction Contractors Board guide to selecting a contractor for seismic retrofitting.
+• Questions to ask a contractor - The Oregon Construction Contractors Board guide to selecting a contractor for seismic retrofitting.

-- Step-by-step guide - Simpson Strong-Tie's Retrofit Guide to help you reinforce the frame of your house.
+• Step-by-step guide - Simpson Strong-Tie's Retrofit Guide to help you reinforce the frame of your house.